Terms and Conditions for Booking Online Workshops

 10 Data Protection and Privacy

-10.3 Client further consents that The Myers-Briggs Company, at its discretion, may monitor the registered and access to the Online Workshop, including the number of computers and their IP addresses to ensure that the registration and/or log-in details have not been distributed.
+10.4 Client further consents that The Myers-Briggs Company, at its discretion, may monitor the Registered Users and access to the Online Workshop, including the number of computers and their IP addresses to ensure that the registration and/or log-in details have not been distributed.

 Any condition, representation or warranty that might otherwise be implied or incorporated within these Terms by reason of statute or common law or otherwise is hereby expressly excluded to the fullest extent permitted by law.